 Don’t get me wrong, BOTW is one of my favorite games of all time.
 It’s a rare thing for me to play a game more than once, and I’ve beat it twice and I’m still enamored with it.
 There’s a lot this game got right, but it also has some glaring issues no one can really turn a blind eye to.

 Is Breath of the Wild overrated?
-This game is incredible, but it’s definitely not a perfect 10/10.
+No, it’s definitely not overrated, but it’s also not a solid 10/10.

 Personally I hate rating games on a number scale, but that’s another issue.
 Here I will explain what the general consensus is about BOTW, and address some arguments people have about.